Drive sales on autopilot with ecommerce-focused featuresSee Features

 - You will not face any extra costs or throughput surcharges

 - Your shoppers already receive your messages from a single, dedicated US number

 At Omnisend, we stand for our mission to make marketing relevant and therefore applaud the efforts to establish SMS as a trusted marketing channel.
 We strongly believe in the potential of SMS—whose conversion rates doubled last year—and suggest using it in a subtle, personalized way to complement your email, and build a consistent, omnichannel marketing experience.

 Dedicated SMS number options

-Having a single, dedicated SMS sending number will be the new SMS marketing norm starting this March.
+Having a single, dedicated SMS sending number will be the new SMS marketing norm.
 Here’s a short run down giving more details on all the dedicated number options merchants will have to choose from:

 10-digit long codes are emerging as a new, popular option for commercial (A2P) messaging.
 Unlike the previously popular P2P (peer-to-peer) local long numbers, A2P 10DLCs are supported for mass-texting and are less filtered by major mobile carriers.
 However, the industry and infrastructure for 10DLC are just emerging, e.g. with AT&T only launching an A2P 10DLC solution in March 2021, therefore certain deliverability issues might be expected until 10DLCs will rely on a fully supported and widely established infrastructure.